 - Sample products to distribute to potential customers and resellers

 - Website - if your focus will be on online sales, your business’ website is not the place to cut corners

-If your business plan includes maintaining a storefront, investment in your workspace will increase your expenses a bit.
-Before committing to a location, conduct research to identify any market saturation and which areas of town would be most receptive to your product.
+If your business plan includes maintaining a storefront, investment in your workspace will increase your expenses.
+Before committing to a location, conduct research to identify any market saturation, and which areas of town would be most receptive to your product.